shams-nahid/My-Daily-AWS-Study/public/Decoupling Application/04 Kinesis Data Stream.md

 ---

 In instances, used to process data from data stream.
 There should be same number of kcl as well as the ec2 instances as the number of open shards.

+To process data, if we make use of the lambda functions, to get optimal performance, need to have same number of concurrent lambda function same as the shard number.